kaibakker/software_evolution/README.md

 ### Comparison of two methods
 From the two count matrices of the methods, we construct a new matrix that has on the x,y'th position the distance between the count vector of variable x of method 1 and variable y of method 2.
-Currently we use the euclidian distance.
+Currently we use euclidian distance.

 From this matrix, we compute a similarity value of the two methods, using a quick and dirty version of the [Hungarian algorithm](http://en.wikipedia.org/wiki/Hungarian_algorithm).